What would our world look like if everyone who called themselves a follower of Jesus Christ lived by a Christian code of conduct?

 I will not allow evil to control my love walk.
 (Romans 12:21)

 Could you imagine, if each of us made a personal commitment to follow Romans 12 on a regular basis?

 I’m not going to lie this is tough to walk out.
-But we can’t develop in any area of our life without having the opportunity to develop.
+However, we cannot develop in any area of our life, if we don’t have the opportunity to develop.

 The good news is, God will develop us into completion.

 “And I am certain that God, who began the good work within you, will continue his work until it is finally finished on the day when Christ Jesus returns.” ~ Philippians 1:6 (AMPC)

 Our conduct can infiltrate the people around us, and touch some of the hardest hearts.
 If we CHOOSE to maintain our conduct in line with the spirit, instead of our flesh.